 - A member of staff chairs a University committee which is to consider the allocation of funds to be shared between a number of colleges, including their own

 All academics involved in the formation of a new spinout should complete a conflict of interest management plan, which is to be reviewed by Research Services and approved by the Head of Department before the initial investment can go through.

-Guidance for departments on spinouts is also available (log in if not visible):
+Guidance for departments on spinouts is also available:

 |Intellectual property||If a researcher has a financial interest in the licensee (or proposed licensee) of University intellectual property they should disclose this, and step back from the negotiations, which should be managed by the IP Rights Management Team and Oxford University Innovation.|